OpenEvalProject/evals/manuscripts/elife-69579/v3/manuscript.md

 ## Materials and methods

-## Plasmids, protein expression, and purification
+### Plasmids, protein expression, and purification

 Plasmids for P. furiosus full-length Rad50, Rad50 NBD (Rad50NBD: aa1-195; GGAGGAGG linker; aa709-882), and Mre11 protein expression in E. coli were previously described (Boswell et al., 2020; Boswell et al., 2018).
 Point mutations were introduced using a modified QuikChange (Strategene) approach and were verified by Sanger sequencing.
 Protein expression and purification were performed as previously described for full-length Rad50 (Boswell et al., 2020), Rad50NBD (Boswell et al., 2018), and Mre11 (Rahman et al., 2020).

-## ATP hydrolysis assay
+### ATP hydrolysis assay

 Rad50 ATP hydrolysis assays were performed essentially as described by Boswell et al., 2018.
 0–300 µM ATP was titrated into microfuge tubes containing either 2.5 µM MRNBD complex or 2 µM full-length MR complex and 50 mM Tris, 80 mM NaCl, 1% glycerol, 5 mM MgCl2, pH 7.
 Reactions without protein were included for each ATP concentration to control for ATP degradation and PO4 contamination.
 60 µL reactions were incubated at 65°C for 60 min after which the tubes were placed on ice.
 50 µL of each reaction was then transferred to the wells of clear, flat-bottom 96-well plates, and 100 µL of cold BIOMOL Green (Enzo Lifesciences) colorimetric reagent was added.
 After a 30 min incubation at room temperature to allow the color to develop, the amount of inorganic phosphate released by hydrolysis was quantified using the absorbance mode on a Synergy Neo2 multi-mode plate reader.
 BIOMOL Green signal (A640) was corrected by subtracting the A640 values of the ATP-only reactions at each ATP concentration and then transformed into pmols of PO4 released/min based on a PO4 standard curve incubated in BIOMOL Green reagent for 30 min at room temperature.
-Plots of PO4 released/min (v0) versus ATP concentration were fit to the Michaelis–Menten equation including a Hill coefficient (n).(1)v0=VmaxATPnKMn+ATPn
+Plots of PO4 released/min (v0) versus ATP concentration were fit to the Michaelis–Menten equation including a Hill coefficient (n).

+$$
+v_{0}=\frac{V_{max}ATP^{n}}{K_{M}^{n}+ATP^{n}}
+$$

-## 384-Well plate nuclease assays
+### 384-Well plate nuclease assays

 Nuclease activity was assayed by monitoring the fluorescence of a 2-aminopurine (2-AP) nucleotide incorporated into a dsDNA substrate.
 2-AP fluorescence is quenched within the base-pair, and release of the 2-AP from the duplex by Mre11 nuclease activity results in an increase in the 2-AP fluorescence signal.
 The Exo2 substrate was formed by annealing equimolar amounts of 5′-GGCGTGCCTTGGGCGCGCTGCGGGCGG[2-AP]G-3′ and 5′-CTCCGCCCGCAGCGCGCCCAAGGCACGCC-3′ DNA oligos (IDT).
 For LRET Rad50NBD cysteine mutants, 30 µL exonuclease reactions were mixed in microfuge tubes and contained 0.5 µM MRNBD complex and 1 µM Exo2 dsDNA substrate in 50 mM HEPES, 100 mM NaCl, 5 mM MgCl2, 0.1 mM EDTA, 1% glycerol, 1 mM TCEP, pH 7.
 1 mM MnCl2 was added to the reactions as indicated.
 After a 45 min incubation at 60°C, the tubes were removed from the heat block and spun.
 25 µL of each reaction was transferred to black, flat-bottom 384-well plates and 2-AP fluorescence was quantified by the Synergy Neo2 plate reader (ex310/em375).
 For the Mre11-Rad50 interaction mutants, exonuclease activity was assessed for MR complexes made with full-length Rad50.
 Reactions with 0.5 µM full-length MR complex and 1 µM Exo2 were assembled as above, except 1 mM MnCl2, 1 mM MnCl2/1 mM ATP, or 1 mM MnCl2/1 mM AMPPNP were added as indicated and reactions were incubated at 60°C for 15 min.
 In addition to the Exo2 substrate, a second substrate, Exo11, was also employed for full-length MR: 5′-GGCGTGCCTTGGGCGCGC[2-AP]GCGGGCGGAG-3′ annealed to 5′-CTCCGCCCGCTGCGCGCCCAAGGCACGCC-3′ (IDT).
 Exo11 reactions were incubated at 60°C for 30 min.
 Endonuclease activity assays of the various Mre11-Rad50 interaction mutants used a 17-nucleotide ssDNA substrate containing a fluorophore and quencher pair (5′-Cy3-TCTCTAGCAGTGGCGCC-BHQ2-3′; IDT), based on a previously reported assay (Yuan et al., 2016).
 Once the ssDNA is cleaved, the fluorophore and quencher separate, allowing Cy3 fluorescence to be detected.
 Reactions with full-length MR complexes were performed just as the exonuclease assays described above, except 0.2 µM Cy3/BHQ2 substrate was used.
 Endonuclease reactions were incubated for 30 min at 60°C. Cy3 fluorescence was then quantified by the Synergy Neo2 plate reader (ex535/em570).
 Data for each of the described nuclease assays were collected in triplicate.

-## Gel-based nuclease assays
+### Gel-based nuclease assays

 Nuclease activity of full-length MR complexes on four separate substrates was analyzed on denaturing polyacrylamide gels: a 40-nucleotide ssDNA substrate (5′-Cy3-GTGTTCGGACTCTGCCTCAAGACGGTAGTCAACGTGCTTG-3′; IDT), a 40-nucleotide dsDNA substrate (the ssDNA substrate annealed to an unlabeled complementary strand), a 36-nucleotide DNA hairpin (5′-FAM-CACGCACGTAGAAGCTTTTGCTTCTACGTGCGTGAC-3; IDT, containing a 15-base-pair helix and a 2-nucleotide 3′-overhang), and a 50-nucleotide dsDNA where the labeled strand has phosphorothioate bonds between the six nucleotides at the 3′-end (5′-Cy5-CTGCAGGGTTTTTGTTCCAGTCTGTAGCACTGTGTAAGACAGGCCsAsGsAsTsG-3′, annealed to 5′- CATCTGGCCTGTCTTACACAGTGCTACAGACTGGAACAAAAACCCTGCAG-3′; IDT).
 Nuclease reactions in microfuge tubes contained 0.5 µM full-length MR complex and 1 µM DNA substrate in 50 mM HEPES, 100 mM NaCl, 5 mM MgCl2, 1 mM MnCl2, 0.1 mM EDTA, 1% glycerol, 1 mM TCEP, pH 7.
 1 mM ATP was added to the reactions as indicated.
 After a 45 min incubation at 60°C, 1.5 µL of each reaction was transferred to 28.5 µL of the above buffer with 20 mM EDTA.
 These samples were then mixed with 30 µL of loading buffer (8 M urea, 20 mM EDTA, 6% Ficoll 400) before 20 µL was loaded onto 15% denaturing polyacrylamide gels in 1× TBE buffer.
 Gels were run at 3 hr at a constant power of 20 W and scanned by an Amersham Typhoon 5 fluorescence imager.
 FAM-labeled substrates were imaged with a 488 nm laser and 525BP20 filter, Cy3-labeled substrates with a 532 nm laser and 570BP20 filter, and Cy5-labeled substrates with a 635 nm laser and 670BP30 filter.
 The images were analyzed using ImageQuant software.

-## Labeling Rad50 cysteine mutants with LRET probes
+### Labeling Rad50 cysteine mutants with LRET probes

 Thiol-reactive Tb3+ chelate DTPA-cs124-EMPH (LanthaScreen, Life Technologies, Inc) was used as the LRET donor for all samples and Bodipy FL maleimide (Invitrogen) or Cyanine3 (Cy3) maleimide (GE Healthcare) were used as acceptor fluorophores.
 50 µM purified Rad50NBD containing a single cysteine was combined with a twofold excess of one of the labels in degassed Labeling Buffer (25 mM Tris, pH 8, 100 mM NaCl, 10% glycerol, 1 mM TCEP) in 100 µL reactions.
 The reaction was incubated in the dark at room temperature for 1.5–2 hr.
 Labeling of full-length Rad50 cysteine mutants followed the same protocol, except the donor and one acceptor label were added simultaneously to each reaction (twofold molar ratio of each).
 Unreacted label was removed by running the labeling reaction over a Superdex 200 Increase 10/300 GL column (GE Healthcare) equilibrated with 25 mM HEPES, 200 mM NaCl, 10% glycerol, 1 mM TCEP, pH 7.
 Eluted protein was concentrated using centrifugal concentrators (VivaSpin, Sartorius) and then assessed for successful labeling by measuring fluorescence using the following settings and the monochromator in the BioTek Synergy Neo2 plate reader: ex337/em490 for DPTA-Tb3+, ex485/em515 for Bodipy FL, and ex535/em570 for Cy3.
 Concentrated labeled proteins were aliquoted, frozen in liquid nitrogen, and stored at –80°C.

-## LRET data collection and analysis
+### LRET data collection and analysis

 For LRET experiments, 40 µL mixtures of 1 µM Mre11 + 0.5 µM Tb3+-labeled Rad50NBD + 0.5 µM Bodipy- or Cy3-labeled Rad50NBD were heated at 60°C for 15 min to form the MRNBD complex.
 Full-length MR LRET mixtures were 1 µM Mre11 + 1 µM dual-labeled (donor + acceptor) Rad50.
 Each LRET sample was subsequently diluted to 160 µL (0.25 µM complex) with LRET buffer (50 mM HEPES, 100 mM NaCl, 5 mM MgCl2, 0.1 mM EDTA, 1% glycerol, 1 mM TCEP, pH 7).
 Next, for samples containing nucleotide, 2 mM of either ATP or ATPγS was added and the samples were heated again for 20 min at 50°C. Finally, for samples containing DNA, either 34 µM hairpin DNA (5'-CACGCACGTAGAAGCTTTTGCTTCTACGTGCGTGAC-3′) or 16.6 µM ssDNA (5'-TGTAGTGCATTGCGTTTTTGCTTCTACGTGCGTGAC-3') was added to ATP-bound LRET samples and heated once more for 15 min at 50°C. These concentrations of DNA should give >95% bound complex in LRET conditions at 50°C. 150 µL were transferred into a 3 mm pathlength cuvette, and LRET data were collected after a final 5 min incubation in the fluorimeter at 50°C. Donor and acceptor lifetimes were calculated from intensity decays measured with an Optical Building Blocks phosphorescence lifetime photometer (EasyLife L).
 LRET samples were excited through a narrow band 335 nm filter (Semrock FF01-335/7) and after a 200 µs delay (to allow the decay of sample autofluorescence, emission due to direct excitation of the acceptor, and scattering of the excitation pulse), donor emission intensity was collected for Tb3+ at 50 Hz through a 490/10 nm band-pass filter (Omega Optical), and donor-sensitized acceptor emission intensities were collected at 100 Hz through 520/10 nm (Bodipy FL) or 570/10 nm (Cy3) band-pass filters.
 PTI FeliX32 software was used to fit the Bodipy FL and Cy3 emission decay curves to either a two- or three-exponential function depending on the identity of the LRET pair.
 For samples where the distance between the LRET pair in the nucleotide-bound crystal structure was ≤42 Å, the data fit well to three exponentials for both Bodipy- and Cy3-labeled samples.
 For samples where the LRET pair was separated by more than 45 Å, the Bodipy emission decays fit to only two exponentials while the Cy3 decays fit to three.
 Lifetime distributions shorter than ~100 µs were discarded as these are largely a function of the instrument response time (Cooper and Altenberg, 2013; Zoghbi et al., 2017; Zoghbi et al., 2012; Zoghbi and Altenberg, 2018).
 Donor Tb3+-chelate fluorescence decays were recorded at each probe position in donor-only-labeled MRNBD complexes.
 Each Tb3+-chelate fluorescence decay fit well to two exponentials, with the longer lifetime comprising >85% of the signal.
 This longer lifetime was used in the distance analysis.
-From the Tb3+-chelate, Bodipy FL, and Cy3 lifetimes, the distances between donor and acceptor molecules (R) were calculated with(2)E=1-τDAτD
+From the Tb3+-chelate, Bodipy FL, and Cy3 lifetimes, the distances between donor and acceptor molecules (R) were calculated with

-and(3)R=R0(E−1−1)1/6
+$$
+E=1-\frac{\tau_{DA}}{\tau_{D}}
+$$

+and

+$$
+R=R_{0}(E^{−1}−1)^{1/6}
+$$

 where E is the efficiency of energy transfer, τDA is the donor-sensitized lifetime of the acceptor (Bodipy FL or Cy3), τD is the lifetime of the donor (Tb3+), and R0 is the Förster distance between Tb3+ and Bodipy FL (44.9 Å) or Tb3+ and Cy3 (61.2 Å).
 Errors are the standard deviations from the mean of at least three measurements.

-## HADDOCK
+### HADDOCK

 Molecular docking of the MRNBD complex was done using the GURU interface on the HADDOCK 2.4 webserver (Dominguez et al., 2003; van Zundert et al., 2016).
 For the three-body docking protocol, the PDB inputs were 3DSC (Pf Mre11 dimer lacking the helix-loop-helix [HLH] motifs and C-termini, DNAs deleted) (Williams et al., 2008) and two monomers of 3QKU (AMPPNP-bound Pf Rad50NBD in complex with the Mre11 HLH motif) (Williams et al., 2011).
 Except for increasing the number of structures for rigid body docking (it0) to 3000, all settings used were default.
 The three linkers attaching the Pf Mre11 capping domain to the nuclease domain were allowed to be fully flexible (Y222-V236, Y249-G254, and V266-F273).
 To allow HADDOCK to move the two Rad50 monomers relative to each other, we input Rad50 as two identical monomers.
 C2 symmetry was enforced between the two Rad50NBD monomers and between the two monomers of the Mre11 dimer.

 HADDOCK Mre11 to Rad50 active ambiguous interaction restraints (AIRs) were based on M. jannaschii (3AV0) (Lim et al., 2011) and E. coli (6S6V) (Käshammer et al., 2019) ATP-γ-S-bound MR structures.
 Passive AIRs (solvent accessible surface neighbors of active residues) were automatically defined by HADDOCK based on these active AIRs.
 Two extra passive AIRs were included on the ‘back side’ of the Mre11 capping domain to allow for the extended structure seen in ATP-free T. maritima MR (PDB: 3QG5; Lammens et al., 2011).
 Figure 1—figure supplement 2 shows the location of these AIRs on the structures of Mre11 and Rad50.
 The same set of active and passive AIRs were used in all of the HADDOCK runs with 50% random exclusion of AIRs in each structure calculation.
 The measured LRET distances were input as unambiguous restraints and defined as the Cβ-Cβ distance between the LRET-labeled residues, ± 5 Å. For distance restraints greater than 75 Å, the bounds were increased to ±7 Å as the lifetime fits giving these distances were in a more error-prone region (i.e., the flat section) of the Tb3+-Cy3 LRET efficiency curve.
 The model with the lowest HADDOCK score in each run was considered as the best structure.
 To ensure that the unambiguous distance restraints obtained from one probe position were not dominating the structure calculations, HADDOCK runs were performed with systematic dropouts of all restraints calculated from a specific cysteine position (Figure 2—figure supplement 2).
 For the closed model, all of the dropout structures maintained the proper D-loop/Walker A juxtaposition.
 PyMOL version 2.4 was used to calculate RMSD values for all-atom alignments of HADDOCK models and to make figures of structures.

-## SAXS and FoXS analysis
+### SAXS and FoXS analysis

 MRNBD samples for SAXS were made by mixing Mre11 and Rad50NBD in a 1:1.1 molar ratio.
 Samples were heated at 60°C for 15 min to form complex and then cooled on the benchtop.
 The complex was then loaded onto a HiLoad 16/60 Superdex 200 column (GE Healthcare) equilibrated in 25 mM HEPES, 0.2 M NaCl, 0.1 mM EDTA, 1 mM TCEP, pH 7.
 The MRNBD peak was collected and concentrated (Vivaspin, Sartorius) before dialysis (Slide-A-Lyzer MINI, Thermo Scientific) into LRET buffer (50 mM HEPES, 100 mM NaCl, 5 mM MgCl2, 0.1 mM EDTA, 1% glycerol, 1 mM TCEP, pH 7) ± 2 mM ATP overnight at room temperature.
 Samples were diluted to 4 mg/mL (~22 µM MRNBD complex) with the equilibrated dialysis buffer and sent to the SIBYLS beamline 12.3.1 at the Advanced Light Source in Berkeley for high-throughput SAXS analysis (Classen et al., 2013; Dyer et al., 2014; Hura et al., 2009).
 For each sample, a total of 33 frames were collected at 0.3 s intervals at 10°C with a cell thickness of 1.5 mm.
 The sample to detector distance was 2 m, and the beam wavelength was 11 keV/1.27 Å. Buffer profiles were subtracted from sample profiles, and the buffer-subtracted frames for each sample were averaged using SAXS FrameSlice (https://sibyls.als.lbl.gov/ran).